 Manchester University's education faculty is devoted to teaching.
 All draw upon their classroom experiences as well as current research and trends in education to enhance their instruction.
-They work closely with candidates in their classes as well as other College faculty.
+They work closely with candidates in their classes as well as other University faculty.
 Education faculty members also serve the candidates as academic advisors.

 Dr. Heather Schilling